Christ-Mind-Teachings/cmi-wom/_early/purpose.md

 Does that help you?

-Yes.
-Thank you very much.
+*Yes.
+Thank you very much.*

 Now, it does mean that you never get to punch off the time clock and there's no union.

-Jeshua, I'd like to ask a question about the concept of grace.
+*Jeshua, I'd like to ask a question about the concept of grace.*

 Ah, if you pay enough, you can get it.
 Interesting word that the Church had for those things: indulgences.
 What do you what to know about grace?

-Well, my understanding of grace is rather sketchy.
+*Well, my understanding of grace is rather sketchy.
 It's sort of connected to some old church teachings and so forth, but the thing I think that I'd like to find out more about is the idea that it is gifted to us.
-It is given freely to us without... in spite of our grasping for it.
-It's along the same lines as the allowing, kind of opening up and allowing the Light to come in.
+It is given freely to us without&hellip; in spite of our grasping for it.
+It's along the same lines as the allowing, kind of opening up and allowing the Light to come in.*

 Sounds like a very good description.